Kchams42/KYHWY44Analysis/Readme.md

-I live in Mt.
-Washington Ky, and the main road here is HWY 44.
-HWY 44 is a 2 lane highway that is 70.19 miles long.
-About 25 miles are located in Bullitt County.
-Bulitt county averages 1% population growth for the past 10 years.
-Before though there were much bigger jumps in population, with 57% in 2010, and 66% in both 1980 and 1970.
-In 2004 there was a study by the state looking at options to improve the HWY, but it proved to be to costly.
-As the population in Bullitt County grows though the traffic flow is getting worse each year.
-I drive almost exclusively on HWY 44 to get to my work each day, about 10 miles one way.
-My average drive time is 20-30 minutes, with 0 stop signs and 1 traffic light.
-So my goal is to see if there is a correlation between the increased population growth and the number of accidents.
+This program originally started as a way to look at data for HWY 44 in Bullitt county.
+This road is a 2 lane highway and has a lot of traffic, with a lot of accidents.
+As i worked on the program more, I decided it would be more interesting to be able to look at any road in any county in the state of Kentucy.
+Unfortunately the crash databse is only legally required to keep records going back 10 years.
+So we will go back to 2013, and see how accidents, including injuries and fatalies have trended in this 10 year range.
+One note of caution with this program, due to the nature of the crash database, there are quite a few pauses in the program to give the databse time to complete its current task.

-For this program you will need to use pip to install:
+For this program you will need to install the following modules:
     Pandas
-    Numpy
-    Matplotlib
+    Time
+    Selenium
     webbrowser
+    zipfile
+    glob

 This project is done in a virutal enviroment.
+You can find the exact versions of each module in the requirement.txt file

+*****IMPORTANT****
+1.The program will download a zip file to your computer, to extract the relevent incident data.
+The program will also delete the zip file once the data has been extracted.
+2.Line 111 searches for the downloaded file.
+The download folder will be specific to your computer, as such you will need to change the path in the parentheses
+3. Line 116 extracts the file to a specific location.
+Once again you will need to change this to a valid drive and folder for your computer
+4. Line 122 converts the file into a data frame.
+The file name itself will not be change, but the path will need to be changed to the same path used in #3

 The criteria that I met for this project are as follows
-    1.Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code
-    2.Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
+    1. Category 2 - Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
-    3.Visualize data in a graph, chart, or other visual representation of data.
+    2. Category 3 - Visualize data in a graph, chart, or other visual representation of data.
-    4.The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
+    3. Category 4 - The program should utilize a virtual environment and document library dependencies in a requirements.txt file.

-You can also find a file called Webdata.PK

-This program is the begining of an extension of this project that would allow the user to select their own specific county and roadway.
-This program utilizes Selenium, and
-I will continue to work on it.
+    4. Stretch -  Implement a web scraper